hcote/highlighter-chrome-extension/README.md

 ## Features
 1. Highlight any text (with Command+E) to be saved automatically
 2. User can clear the stored highlights for any URL with one simple command (Command+Shift+A)
-3. Syncs across all devices - if you highlight text from a laptop, then look at the same web page from your phond, your highlights will show up.
+3. Syncs across all devices - if you highlight text from a laptop, then look at the same web page from your phone, your highlights will be there.

 ## My Stored Data Structure (Object)
-highlights = {
+<code>highlights = {
     google.com: {
         text1: ["query selector", index]
         text2: ["query selector", index]